tdo95/tdo95/README.md

 Hey there 👋 I'm Tee 😊 I'm a software engineer passionate about building experiences that people enjoy.
 Thanks for stopping by, and feel free take a look around.

-- 🔭 I’m currently working on: TI-00L - A simple calculator that levitates!
+- 🔭 I’m currently working on: TI-00L - A levitating calculator!

 - 📚 I’m currently exploring: JavaScript